 20. I am a woman traveling solo – would you recommend using a dolly?

 Regardless of your gender, I would say it helps if you are physically able with a bit of strength to manage the tow dolly.
 But we’d probably be more inclined to recommend 4-down towing as a better option.
 Four down towing doesn’t require as much physical exertion or strength.
 Plus, you’re also less likely to get dirty.

 21. Any other tips to help me determine the best towing setup for me?

 Ask yourself these questions:

-- Is your choice of car/TOAD more important then the tow method?
-Then go through the questions in our Finding the Ideal TOAD article to help you shortlist suitable vehicles, once clear on this, you can consider the towing options you have available.
+- Is your choice of car/TOAD more important than the tow method?
+Then go through the questions in our Finding the Ideal TOAD article to help you shortlist suitable vehicles.
+Once clear on this, you can consider the towing options you have available.

 - Is the convenience and simplicity of tow method more important to you than cost of choice of car/TOAD?
-Then 4-down is the way to go – simply choose a vehicle that is compatible with a 4-down towing solution.
-Examples include: Jeep, Honda CR-V (2015 CR-Vs are no longer towable 4 down, from what we’ve heard, but do your research!).
+Then 4-down is the way to go.
+Simply choose a vehicle that is compatible with a 4-down towing solution.

 Our Final Thoughts